nathanwallh/Cloudroid/README.md

 # FTPnetwork
-FTP server to run on cloud of odroid mini computers
+FTP server to run on cloud of odroid mini computers.

 Tools and packages: